sperego98/DEAL/README.md

 ## Highlights

 * Select structures based on SGP predictive variance.
-* Analyze selected strctures (e.g. along the trajectory or as a function of a CV)
+* Analyze selected structures (e.g. along the trajectory or as a function of a CV)

     <img src="examples/formate/imgs/analysis.png" alt="drawing" width="824"/>
 * Interactive visualization using [chemiscope](https://chemiscope.org/)